Outputs and publications

 Publications

-We are currently working on three papers.
+We are currently working on four papers.
 Here are the abstracts:

 Socioeconomic bias in teacher assessments of primary school students: the mediating role of student attitudes, student behaviour and parental involvement